225+ Irish Boy Names (with Meanings)

 Irish names for boys and trending in other countries as well.
 Liam is an astonishing international success, ranking in the Top 25 in countries as diverse as Argentina and Austria, Sweden and France.
 Finn is another Irish boys' names that's an international star, in the Top 100 in Belgium, Germany, and The Netherlands.

 While Irish names have become more popular for both genders, we see the style factor on the rise particularly in Irish boys' names unheard of here a generation ago, such as Declan and Finn.
-This list orders Irish boy names according to their current popularity on Nameberry, or you can click All to see the full list in alphabetical order.
+This list of Irish boy names is ordered by their current popularity on Nameberry.

 RELATED: